 - Avoid getting dirt, water, or other liquids on the surface of the butcher block for at least the first 7-10 days.

-- We recommend putting wax or parchment paper down near sinks when doing dishes and other activities that splash water about.
+- We recommend putting wax paper down near sinks when doing dishes and other activities that splash water about.
 This will prevent the water from pooling on the surface and can be easily removed after dishwashing.

 For indoor floors